-A voucher herbarium specimen is a pressed plant sample with collection data deposited for future reference.
-It supports research work and may be examined to verify the identity of the specific plant used in a study.
+A herbarium specimen voucher is usually a pressed, mounted plant sample with collection data deposited for future reference.
+It supports research work and may be examined to verify the identity or study other elements of the specimen.
 A voucher specimen must be deposited in a recognized herbarium committed to long-term maintenance.
 More information on herbaria may be found in our web document “Herbaria and Herbarium Specimens.”

 These steps will help the researcher produce quality specimens acceptable for deposit in a herbarium.